© Carol Rae

 Dr. Carol Rae Hansen, Director

 What Else Is New?
-ETA recently inaugurated a Back-in-the-Saddle Program for former riders eager to restart equestrian lessons.
-ETA is now offering two "Try It, You'll Love It!" short Sessions of six lessons each, attractively priced at $500.00 a session, during each of the first three Quarters of 2013, so that our established riders, as well as new riders, can explore the many and varied Equine Assisted Activities offered at ETA!
+ETA recently inaugurated a Back-in-the-Saddle Program for former riders eager to restart virtual equestrian lessons.
+ETA is now offering two "Try It, You'll Love It!" short Sessions of six lessons each, attractively priced at $500.00 a session, so that our established riders, as well as new riders, can explore the many and varied Equine Activities offered at ETA!
 ETA is pleased to announce that it has established a special licensing agreement with SpiritHorse International to offer its award-winning curriculum for individuals on The Autism Spectrum, Alzheimer's and related diseases, those with neo-natal and adult onset strokes, Cerebral Palsy, Down's Syndrome, Epilepsy, Hearing Impairments, Multiple Sclerosis, Obsessive Compulsive Disorder, Parkinson's, Sensory Integration Dysfunction, Speech Delays, Traumatic Brain Injury, and or Vision Impairments.
 ETA also recently hosted for the first time two courses for Elderhostel International, both with an educational and service component!
 ETA also offers national and international courses through the U.S. Department of Agriculture's referral service on Organic Farming, and Organic Farm Volunteer Training.
 ETA has also expanded its service opportunities to county, state, and private entities interested in providing Vocational Training for the developmentally delayed with four new courses in Equine/Farm Groundskeeping (pasture management), Groom Training, Stable Management, and Stable Assistant Training.
 ETA is also now offering the services of a physical and an occupational therapist on

 an on-call basis, both for initial assessments and IEPs, as well as for lesson